JamesHBickerton/DevNotes/Notes/html.md

 <'meta charset="UTF-8/'> - meta stands for meta data (data about the data).
 Charset is the character set and then UTF-8 encapsulates all the characters we use in the english language.

-A good structure to have at the top of your CSS stylesheet is as follows:
+A good structure to have at the top of your CSS stylesheet is as follows: <strong>This is used as a global reset</strong> to make it easier to style our pages.

 <strong>* {
     margin: 0;